pandit10/SDC-P5-VehicleDetection/README.md

 various combinations of parameters were tried and i judged operation based on the human ability to differentiate vehicle from non-vehicle by simply looking at the Hogg image representation.
 After collecting various combinations of parameters, I moved to the next gradation which was training a classifier to differentiate vehicles from non-vehicles based on the extracted feature , and further narrowing down the parameter option based on the classifier test accuracy.
 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM in the file `classifier.py` specifically in lines 82 through 87, using different parameter combinations.
+Trained linear SVM can be found in the file `classifier.py` specifically in lines 82 through 87, using different parameter combinations.
 Finally I settled for the following parameters based on classifier test/validation accuracy:

 |Parameter |--------->| value|
 |----------||--------|